habitat-sh/habitat/www/source/tutorials/getting-started-process-build.html.md

     ![Screen shot of node.js output with new message](/images/nodejs-tutorial-update-output.png)

-Congratulations, you have successfully built a package from scratch, ran it locally, and tested out some of the configuration capabilities!
+Congratulations, you have successfully built a package from scratch, run it locally, and tested out some of the configuration capabilities!

 <hr>
 <ul class="main-content--button-nav">